CodyTheDoer/Toshis-Ramen/README.md

-# Toshi-s-Ramen
+# Toshis-Ramen
-Redesigning the basic webpage for Toshi's Ramen in Eugene
+This Github repo is intended to house the streamlined modern redesigned webpage for Toshi's Ramen in Eugene.